stevedoesitall/stats/README.md

 # Trigger Stats

 /template API is used to find all templates labeled "active" from the past 30 days.
 If template is active, the /stats API is called to retrive standard response data, such as opens and clicks, while also calculating open rate, click rate, etc.

+# Modules

+dates.js used to generate ISO-friendly date stamps in YYYY-MM-DD format and for the months and years for the directory names.

+folder_gen.js pipes the file information in, checks if the top-level directory (TLD) exists (i.e. the year directory).
+If not, it creates that directory plus the subdirectory (SD) (i.e. the current month).
+If the TLD does exist but the SD doesn't, the SD is created.
+Otherwise, no new directories are created.
+Finally, the generated files are placed in the appropriate directory based on the year and month (note that it's based on the year/month the script was run, not the year/month the data is from).